Cloud-Integration-2021/docs/README.md

 					}).getBody()
 			, throwable -> defaultActors());
 }
 ```

-> When calling the getMovieActors method the circuitbreaker will call the backendA and if the service is not available it will return a list of actors already defined
+> When getMovieActors method is called the circuitbreaker will call the backendA and if the service is not available it will return a list of actors already defined

 ### Demo